Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Simulacrum

 - AltName: [Simulacre]

-- CastingTime: 12 hours
+- **Casting Time :** 12 hours
-- Components: V, S, M (snow or ice in quantities sufficient to made a life-size copy of the duplicated creature; some hair, fingernail clippings, or other piece of that creature's body placed inside the snow or ice; and powdered ruby worth 1,500 gp, sprinkled over the duplicate and consumed by the spell)
+- **Components :** V, S, M (snow or ice in quantities sufficient to made a life-size copy of the duplicated creature; some hair, fingernail clippings, or other piece of that creature's body placed inside the snow or ice; and powdered ruby worth 1,500 gp, sprinkled over the duplicate and consumed by the spell)
-- Duration: Until dispelled
+- **Duration :** Until dispelled
 - LevelType: 7 - illusion
-- Range: Touch
+- **Range :** Touch
 - Source: (SRD)
-- Classes: ; Wizard
+- Classes: Wizard

 ### Description